t-gebauer/vscode-code-strider/README.md

 ## Known Issues

-- there is a style collision between the custom selection decoratior and the default text selection decorators:
+- there is a style collision between the custom selection decorator and the default text selection decorators:
   - line-breaks highlighted/selected in the current node
   - the default cursor is still visible (it has no meaning in the structured navigation mode)